murairam/inception/README.md

 EXPOSE - document which ports container uses
 CMD - what runs when container starts
 ENTRYPOINT - alternative to CMD

+What is Alpine?
+Alpine is a tiny Linux distribution designed for containers:

+Only ~5MB in size (vs Debian's ~100MB)
+Uses apk package manager (not apt)
+Security-focused
+Perfect for Docker because it's lightweight

+mariadb
+/var/lib/mysql - Database files
+	This is where MariaDB stores:

+	All database tables
+	User data
+	WordPress posts/pages
+	Everything persistent

+	Without it: MariaDB can't store any data!

+/run/mysqld - Socket file
+	This is where MariaDB creates:

+	mysqld.sock - a special file for local connections Process ID file

+	Think of it like a "mailbox" where programs talk to MariaDB locally.
+	Without it: MariaDB can't create the socket → can't start!
 ---
 resources:
  - https://docs.docker.com/compose/